vctfence/scrapbee/README.md

 });
 ```

-will add the page at the opened tab as an archive to Scrapyard.

 ### Project status

-Currently the project status is permanent alpha: be prepared for breaking changes, devastating bugs and
+Currently the project is considered permanent alpha: be prepared for breaking changes, devastating bugs and
 groundbreaking experiments.
 Please, backup your data often.

 ### Objectives